10 designed uses.

 Multitools subparts are too specific to be truly universally useful, what if instead it was a shape that afforded many functions?

-In parallel to the traditional design cycle, an LCA was performed on the benchmark Leatherman to identify potential opportunities.
+In parallel to the traditional design cycle, a Life Cycle Assessment (LCA) was performed on the benchmark Leatherman to identify potential opportunities.

 The packing uses PVC and laminated board, all of which lasts as long as it takes for shipping and then the user to throw it away.